zhuqunxi/NDDE/README.md

 ```

+If you found this library useful in your research on the delay system reconstruction, please consider citing the following paper as well.

 Zhu, Q., Li X., & Lin, W. (2023).
 "Leveraging neural differential equations and adaptive delayed feedback to detect unstable periodic orbits based on irregularly-sampled time series.", *CHAOS*, Fast track, Editor’s Pick, 33(3),031101. [[url]](https://doi.org/10.1063/5.0143839)
 ```
 @article{zhu2023leveraging,